 His work purposely lacks sentimentality and embellishment.
 He aims instead to simplify sonic ideas into their essential states; as a result, his music is often described as minimalist.
 He has won competitions, had his film scores broadcast on Sky TV, and has performed as a classical soloist with orchestras.
 Now however, he dedicates most of his time to composing and performing works for solo piano, as well as sharing his passion for music with his students.

-Georges has founded several businesses including a tech consultancy, a film production company, and a table tennis fight club.
+Georges has founded several businesses including George’s Social Cinema, Icarus Motion Pictures, and Table Tennis Fight Club.
 He also sits on the Board of Trustees for the Fitzrovia Chapel Foundation, a secular venue and charity in the heart of London.